Climate friendly travel

 Route planning with Google Mapsstart here

 Salzburg and Munich are the most frequently used airports by tourists who want to come to Saalbach Hinterglemm.
-These two airports can be reached fast and cheaply with the Holiday Shuttle.
 You can find flight offers and booking possibilities on the website of the respective airport.